If you want to learn all about the biggest Australian cities by population, you’ve come to the right place.

 - Escape the city heat at Little Crystal Creek

 If seeing the enormous Great Barrier Reef is on your bucket list, then you’ll be casting off right from the city of Cairns.
-The gateway to Far North Queensland (FNQ), hot, humid and steamy Cairns is a coastal paradise that knows how to party just as much as it knows how to completely unwind when it’s time to.
-For a city with a permanent population of not even a quarter of a million, it somehow manages to cater for its annual domestic and international tourism numbers of over three million visitors with complete ease.
+The gateway to Far North Queensland (FNQ), hot, humid, and steamy, Cairns is a coastal paradise that knows how to party just as much as it knows how to unwind completely.

 - Join a Great Barrier Reef sea or air tour

-- Tropical rainforest meets the best beaches at the Daintree National Park
+- The tropical rainforest meets the best beaches at the Daintree National Park

 - Soak in the sea at Cape Tribulation